 - The place that sold the product

 To learn more about your options or to file a defective product claim in Dallas, contact Shamieh Law.
-Our team of legal experts will work diligently on your case to ensure justice is served, and you recover damages for your injuries.
+Our team of product defect lawyers will work diligently on your case to ensure justice is served, and you recover damages for your injuries.